VirgilSecurity/awesome-virgil/README.md

 ### With Pubnub
 * Tutorials
   * [Add end-to-end encryption to your PubNub IoT Smart Lock Door](https://developer.virgilsecurity.com/docs/use-cases/v5/smart-door-lock) - In this tutorial we'll apply the concept of verifying that the data being sent to and from an IoT device has not been manipulated or altered by another party to the following real-world scenarios involving a smart door lock: building a cloud-connected smart door lock in a way that prevents it from being opened by the manufacturer or by anyone with access to the manufacturer’s cloud account and preventing thefts of opportunity by preventing the manufacturer’s cloud backend from revealing which doors are open and closed.

-### With Back4app
-* Tutorials
-  * [How to make a HIPAA compliant chat app](https://www.back4app.com/docs/guest/hipaa-chat-app) - A tutorial which will walk you through the steps to make Back4app’s Android Simple Messenger app End-to-End Encrypted.

 ### With Nexmo
 * Demos